background image background image background image

 to DeskProto Instagram page

-CAM software for SainSmart Genmitsu machines
+CAM software for SainSmart Genmitsu machines (GRBL)

-We were approached by SainSmart 'guru' Graham Bland, who writes independent reviews and tutorials about SainSmart machines.
+We have been approached by SainSmart 'guru' Graham Bland, who writes independent reviews and tutorials about SainSmart machines.
 He was working on a tutorial about using the SainSmart Rotary axis, and asked for our support in calculating toolpaths with DeskProto.
 It has been our pleasure to cooperate with Graham on this issue !.

 Title page of this tutorial PDF file